-Major update: new data sources and destinations coming to Neticle Media Intelligence
+Major update: new data sources & destinations in Neticle Media Intelligence

 The compatibility of Neticle Media Intelligence has just become even wider.
 Get to know the new platforms that our data will soon be channeled from and into!

 One of the goals of the developer team behind Neticle Media Intelligence is to keep expanding the possibilities of what the tool can do.
 An important aspect of that is of course the variety of data sources and platforms it can work with.
 Neticle’s Data API is the secret weapon that enables us to add them, and we’re happy to announce that several long-awaited options will shortly be arriving to the available range.
 Let’s see what they are!

 In the new integrations menu on the NMI portal, you’ll find an inbound section.
 We’ll be adding four new data sources here.
 In each case, a user or an admin will need to grant access to the data that is to be channeled into NMI.
 All collected data will of course be accessible to users of the given NMI profile only, we will not share it with third parties.

 Facebook GroupsWe’re happy to report that Facebook allows access to their group content once again, though only under strict conditions.
 If you would like NMI to collect and analyze posts from a certain group, the Neticle application must be installed in the group, and the user (group admin) who installed it must be signed in with their Facebook ID on the NMI portal, too.

 Reviews on Google MapsTo collect these, the owner of the location in question must give permission.
 The results of location review analysis can particularly be useful in retail, where the performance of different stores can be compared.